zandiH/SEM-1D/README.md

 # SEM-1D
-A simple program for simulating 1-D wave equation using spectral element method.<br> The time integration schemes used are center finite difference and Newmark methods, for 4 types of boundary conditions, including free surface or zero stress, rigid or zero displacement, periodic, and absorbing boundary conditions.<br>
+A simple program for simulating 1-D wave equation using spectral element method.<br> The time integration schemes used are center finite difference and Newmark schemes, for 4 types of boundary conditions, including free surface or zero stress, rigid or zero displacement, periodic, and absorbing boundary conditions.<br>
 The input parameters are:<br>
 <pre>
         c0          :  velocity vector, for homogenous case